 An introduction to the ancient science in Scripture also appears in Denis' book I Love Jesus and I Accept Evolution (2009).
 Click Here

 I enjoyed Dr. Lamoureux's lecture and agree with a great deal that he says.
 Placing the material in its proper Nilo-Saharan context would have helped the series.
-Without this context there is a significant oversight of Horus as the fixer of cosmic boundaries, a widespread idea in the ancient world.
+Without this context there is a significant oversight of Horus, to son of the Creator, as the fixer of cosmic boundaries, a widespread idea in the ancient world.
+Regardless of modern astronomical understanding of the cosmos, we must take the biblical text as our primary resource when seeking to understand the beliefs and practices of biblical peoples.
+It hardly matters that they perceived the sun a making a circuit around the earth.
+What matters is that they viewed this as revealing something about the universal sovereignty of the Creator.

 Denis also missed the binary framework of the Nilo-Saharans reflected in Genesis 1-4, their understanding of primal substance and cause, the motivation behind the development of sidereal astronomy, and the Nilotic understanding of Biblical "kinds" as essences.
 Nevertheless, I recommend the series and encourage readers of Just Genesis to listen to the lectures.

-Related reading: Levi-Strauss and Derrida on Binary Oppositions; Theories of Change and Constancy; Questioning the Common Ancestry Hypothesis: Does the Binary Feature Signal Greater Complexity?
+Related reading: Levi-Strauss and Derrida on Binary Oppositions; Theories of Change and Constancy; Questioning the Common Ancestry Hypothesis: Does the Binary Feature Signal Greater Complexity?; Objections to Denis Lamoureux's Phenomenological Argument